michael2012z/BitBible/markdown/KJV/files/Ps.md

 2. For thine arrows stick fast in me, and thy hand presseth me sore.

-3. There is no soundness in my flesh because of thine anger; neither is there any rest in my bones because of my sin.rest: Heb. peace, or, health
+3. There is no soundness in my flesh because of thine anger; neither is there any rest in my bones because of my sin.

 4. For mine iniquities are gone over mine head: as an heavy burden they are too heavy for me.

 5. My wounds stink and are corrupt because of my foolishness.

-6. I am troubled; I am bowed down greatly; I go mourning all the day long.troubled: Heb. wried
+6. I am troubled; I am bowed down greatly; I go mourning all the day long.

 7. For my loins are filled with a loathsome disease: and there is no soundness in my flesh.